Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/README.md

 - Profile design performance.
 - Identify a performance bottleneck.
 - Analyze a deadlock (hang issue) in the design.
-- AI Engine status analysis with Vitis Analyzer.
+- Analyze AI Engine status using Vitis Analyzer.

 ## Steps